Cosmology of non-local f(R) gravity: Abstract

 \section{Abstract}

 We consider a modification of GR with a special type of a non-local $f(R)$.
 The structure of the non-local operators is motivated by the string field theory and $p$-adic string theory.
-We pay special account to the stability of the de Sitter solution in our model and formulate the conditions on the model parameters to have a stable configuration.
-Relevance of unstable configurations for the description of the de Sitter phase during inflation is discussed.
-Special physically interesting values of parameters are studied in details.
+The spectrum is derived explicitly and the ghost-free condition for the model is formulated.
+We pay special attention to the classical stability of the de Sitter solution in our model and formulate the conditions on the model parameters to have a stable configuration.
+Relevance of unstable configurations for the description of the de Sitter phase during inflation is specifically discussed.